JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/exercises.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-Firstly, we have to define all input parameters
+Firstly, we have to define all input parameters.

 ```julia
 c = - 0.4 + 0.61im